Successfully Collecting Small Claims Judgement

 You can correct clerical errors in your small claims judgment by filing the SC-108 form within 30 days, and this can be done without a filing fee.

-All involved parties will be informed by mail if a hearing is required.
+All parties involved will be notified by mail if a hearing is required.

 We buy court judgments!
 Let us do the enforcement.